mickfuzz/phd4/_posts/2021-10-27-abstract-and-concrete-frameworks.md

 There is a school of thinking in educational research which argues that learning how to do something like coding is entangled up in particular situations.
 So even though CT processes may be at work they are tacit and would be of little use in other situations. -->

-#### Definitions of Computational Thinking
+### Definitions of Computational Thinking

+The promotion of Computational Thinking has been a key factor in the presentation of the UK's current computing curriculum.
+Computational Thinking started to gain wider attention when the academic and computer scientist Jeanette Wing began to promote it as a concept and approach that could be useful beyond the field of computing as a way to express and solve problems in the same kind of way a computer would.

-We can use this distinction between concrete and abstract to examine the differences between two popular interpretations of Computational Thinking  One is Jeanette Wing's original take.
+We can use the distinction between concrete and abstract to examine the differences between two popular interpretations of Computational Thinking.
+The first is an influential take from Jeanette Wing.
 "The most important and high-level thought process in computational thinking is the abstraction process.
 Abstraction is used in defining patterns, generalizing from instances, and parameterization" [@wing_computational_nodate].
-The essence is abstract away concepts and principles from the context.
+The essence here is abstract away concepts and principles from the context.
 This approach suits a formal exam approach.
 Many learning resources designed to support the computing curriculum present this principle as for key pillars; decomposition, pattern recognition, abstraction algorithmic thinking[@bbc_bitesize_introduction_nodate].

 Another widely used definition of CT by Brennan and Resnick [-@brennan_new_2012] was developed in response to the question How do we describe what Tim, Shannon, and Renita are learning as they participate as designers of interactive media with Scratch?".
 They take a situated approach to mapping the potential learning dimensions of working with others creating computing projects.
 The resulting map they create includes computational concepts, computational practices and computational perspectives.
 This framework based on observation of learners in action is more concrete and more accessible to teachers and learners as they can more easily recognise their own practice.